srv/NetHALOC_Keras_Python/README.md

 A set of database images.
 Not provided.
 A set of query images.
 Not provided.
 A dataset specifier.
-Three examples are available in the DATASETS folder.
+Three examples are available in the DATASETS_TXT and refer to the image set of https://github.com/srv/Underwater-Dataset.

 The dataset specifier is a text file with the following fields separated by #